frellwan/GPU_Week5/README.md

 To build/examine all the samples at once, the complete solution files should be used.
 To build/examine a single sample, the individual sample solution files should be used.
 > **Note:** Some samples require that the Microsoft DirectX SDK (June 2010 or newer) be installed and that the VC++ directory paths are properly set up (**Tools > Options...**).
 Check DirectX Dependencies section for details."

+run program by typing ./MeanStdNPP at the command line in the main directory.
+The program assumes the folder structure of this project and will read the .jpg files from the img folder, do the computations and save the modified images to the std_img folder.

 ### Linux
 The Linux samples are built using makefiles.
 To use the makefiles, change the current directory to the sample directory you wish to build, and run make:
 ```